Fleet Manager Manual — OneRoad

 Review driver status

-📸 Driver list — active status and fatigue scheme Screenshot placeholder — add when available
+Driver list — status and fatigue scheme

 Section 6